AEW Collision lineup: The card for the WrestleDream eve edition - Pro Wrestling Dot Net

 -“Best Friends” Trent Beretta and Chuck Taylor vs. Matt Taven and Mike Bennett

 Powell’s POV: Saturday’s AEW Collision will be live from Seattle, Washington at Climate Pledge Arena, which will also host the WrestleDream pay-per-view the next night.
-Join me for my live review as Collision airs Saturdays on TNT beginning at 7CT/8ET.
+The show airs Saturday at 7CT/8ET on TNT.
+My coverage will be delayed this week due to NXT No Mercy coverage.
 Will Pruett’s exclusive audio reviews are be available for Dot Net Members (including our Patreon patrons) on Saturday nights or Sunday mornings.

 Be the first to comment